Sienci-Labs/Resources/lmmk2/assembly/lmk2-checks-and-first-moves.md

 ![](/_images/_lmmk2/_assembly/_checksmoves/lmk2_checksmoves_-Connect-14.png){.aligncenter .size-medium}

-<b>Congrats!</b> Your Quick tests are now complete.
+**Congrats!** Your Quick tests are now complete.
 This means that all our basic accessories should now be set up and ready to use on your LongMill!

 Things will still be a bit loose right now since we haven’t yet tuned up the movement of the machine, but tuning will be the next step and knowing how to move the machine around will be important for when we mount it to a table.
 While we’re here, take a moment to move each axis to each extreme while checking that the drag chains are reaching to all corners; especially for the y-axis.
 Don’t be shy moving around, if you hear electronic music that’s normal and if you hear a grinding noise when you hit the limits that’s normal as well.

-<h2>Tuning Movement</h2>
+## Tuning Movement

 With the machine together and moving, it’s time to tune its movement before we attach it to its work surface.
 Most of these tuning steps will be the same ones you’ll use when performing maintenance on your machine.